pabtomas/dotfiles/rodeo/README.md

 Rodeo was written because I faced a recurrent scenario when dealing with Docker:
 - Starting a Compose project to make a simple stack of containers working quickly.
 I know this project will not stay simple but I do not find a better alternative because it is a local project and most of popular alternatives are overkilled controller-nodes architectured solutions,
-- With time this stack is growing, Compose has some lacks and I add other tools (even tools not designed to work with Docker) to compensate that,
+- As expected, with time this stack is growing.
+Compose has some lacks and I add other tools (even tools not designed to work with Docker) to compensate that,
 - Quickly I spend more time to maintain things around Compose than spending time on my application,
-- I abandoned this project because now it is difficult to maintain and to make evolve.
+- I abandoned the project because at this point, it is difficult to maintain and to make evolve.

 Here a non exhaustive list of problems that made my Compose projects messy:
 1. Extra usage of templating tools.
 The Compose envfile is quickly limited:
     - Unusable interpolation for services definition name,
     - Less useful than most of templating tools
 2. No thin control of dependencies between services.
 The `depends_on` keyword is applied to the all service process (building, creation and starting).
 3. No way to specify a service purpose in a Compose file.
 It leads to a dedicated Compose file to build and tag images used later by the main Compose file services.
 4. No `extends` list: https://github.com/docker/compose/issues/3167